Our board oversees the governance of our charity.

-The Waverley Care board is there to oversee the governance of our charity, ensuring that the needs of the people we're there to support are put first.
-Each of our Trustees brings a diverse skills and experiences, both professional and personal to their roles, and all have their own story to tell about why they wanted to get involved in our work.
+Each of our Trustees brings a diverse set of skills and experiences, both professional and personal, to their roles and each have their own story of why they got involved with our work.

 Fiona joined Waverley Care’s Board in August 2019 and was appointed Chair in December 2020.